Arch of Galerius and Rotunda: Location and description

 The Rotunda of Galerius, also known as the Rotunda of Saint George, is 125 m northeast of the arch at 40°37'59.77"N, 22°57'9.77"E. It is also known (by its consecration and use) as the Greek Orthodox Church of Agios Georgios, and is informally called the Church of the Rotunda (or simply the Rotunda).

 The cylindrical structure was built around 306 AD on the orders of the tetrarch Galerius, who was thought to have intended it to be his mausoleum.
 Its circular, centrally-planned structure resembles other structures such as Santa Costanza in Rome and is similarly topped by a dome.
 The structure was converted into a church in the late fourth century and an apsidal choir extension was added as well as a wide ambulatory around the perimeter.

 The rotunda has a diameter of 24.5 m.
-Its walls are more than 6 m thick, which is why it has withstood Thessaloniki's earthquakes.
+Its walls are more than 6 m thick, which has helped it to withstand Thessaloniki's earthquakes.
 The walls are interrupted by eight rectangular bays, with the west bay forming the entrance.
 A flat brick dome, 30 m high at the peak, crowns the cylindrical structure.
-In its original design, the dome of the rotunda had an oculus, as does the Pantheon in Rome.